-We’re preparing to spend the year exploring Ephesians together at our MainStreet College LifeGroup.
-I’m both excited and terrified to lead us through this profound letter together.
-A few years back I was able to blog through the entire Letter to the Philippians, which was a long and arduous journey, and I hope that many blog reflections will be sparked by our time in Ephesians as well.
-But let me start with Klyne Snodgrass’s introductory words in his commentary on Ephesians to whet our appetite.
+A few years back I was able to blog through the entire Letter to the Philippians, which was a long and arduous journey.
+But rich and rewarding too.
+I hope to do the same with the Letter to the Ephesians.
+Let me start with Klyne Snodgrass’s introductory words in his commentary on Ephesians to whet our appetite.

 “Pound for pound” Ephesians may well be the most influential document ever written.
 Within the history of Christianity, only the Psalms, the Gospel of John, and Romans have been so instrumental in shaping the life and thought of Christians, but all three of these works are much longer than the few pages of this letter.
 Ephesians has justly been described as “the Switzerland of the New Testament,” “the crown and climax of Pauline theology,” and “one of the divinest compositions of man.”
 The explanation of the gospel and of life with Christ provided here is powerful and direct.
 If read receptively, it is a bombshell.